textileio/papers/draft.md

 a local view Store during recovery.

-Compaction is a *local-only operation* (i.e., other Peers do not need to be aware that Compaction was performed) performed on an Event Store to free up local disk space.
+Compaction is a *local-only operation* (i.e., other Peers do not need to be aware that Compaction was performed) performed on an Store to free up local disk space.
 As a result, it can speed up re-hydration of a downstream Stores's state by reducing the number of Events that need to be processed.
 Compaction is useful when only the latest Event of a given